rwydaegh/goliat/docs/user_guide.md

     -   `sar_stats_all_tissues.pkl`: A Python pickle file with detailed, tissue-specific SAR data.
     -   **Plots**: GOLIAT automatically generates a suite of visualizations, including SAR heatmaps (showing SAR distribution by tissue and frequency), bar charts (comparing SAR in different regions), and boxplots (illustrating SAR distributions).
 -   **Aggregated Analysis**: You can run the dedicated analysis script (`python run_analysis.py --config your_config.json`) to aggregate results across multiple simulations and generate comprehensive CSV reports and additional plots.
+-   **Log Files**: For debugging and detailed tracking, GOLIAT generates two types of log files in the `logs/` directory for each run: a `.progress.log` for high-level updates and a `.log` for verbose, detailed information.
+The system automatically manages these files, keeping a maximum of 15 pairs to prevent excessive disk usage.

 **Example Output Interpretation**: For a near-field 700MHz simulation with an antenna by the cheek, you might observe:
 -   Head SAR: 0.5 mW/kg (per 1W input).